 - 2. All statements may be submitted on our template or typed and printed by automated equipment.
 DO NOT PRINT ANY STATEMENT ON LINED PAPER. - 3.
 NOTE: Name, age and occupation at the top of the statement are not included in the word count.
 In addition, for voter-nominated candidates, the party preference at the top of the statement will not be included in the word count if they desire to have it included in the statement.
-The words reflected in the "occupation" field must follow the Ballot Designation Guidelines listed on pages 60 through 66 of this handbook. - 4.
-Do not underline or bold WORDS. § 13307(b) - 5.
-Words may NOT be all CAPITAL letters. § 13307(b) - 6.
+The words reflected in the "occupation" field must follow the Ballot Designation Guidelines listed on pages 63 through 69 of this Handbook.

+4. Do not underline or bold WORDS. § 13307(b) -- ------------

+- 5. Words may NOT be all CAPITAL letters. § 13307(b) - 6.
 Do not use italics or type styles to highlight portions of the statement. § 13307(b) - 7.
 Do not use different type sizes. § 13307(b)

-8. Keep in mind that a 200 and 250-word statement must fit on one quarter of a Voter's Pamphlet page and a 400-word statement must fit on a half-page of a Voter's Pamphlet.
+8. Keep in mind that a 200 and 250-word statement must fit on one quarter of a Voter Information Guide page and a 400-word statement must fit on a half-page of a Voter Information Guide.
 If your statement exceeds this limitation, we will be forced to adjust your format to fit in the space allowed.